CanDIG/katsu/chord_metadata_service/mohpackets/data/small_dataset/README.md

   SAMPLE_0181_0240--> SPECIMEN_00061_0080;
 ```

-Each Specimen has three linked samples, example with SPECIMEN_0001
+Each Specimen has three linked samples, example below with SPECIMEN_0001

 ```mermaid
 graph LR;